Victorian-Bioinformatics-Consortium/degust/README.md

 ![Degust screenshot](screenshot-2.png)

+# FAQ

+### How can a gene have zero counts for all samples but has a non-zero fold-change?

+This can happen when using the backend of Degust.
+Degust uses voom to perform the expression analysis.
+Voom adds a small constant (0.5), to each count, normalizes for library size, then takes the log.
+This means when you have a count of 0 across all samples, but different library sizes, it is possible to compute a non-zero fold-change.

+We recommend setting **Min read count** on the configuration page to a small value, say 10.

+### What is the **Min read count** setting?

+This is the minimum number of reads required in at least one sample to keep the gene in the analysis.
+That is, a given gene is omitted if the number of reads across all samples is below this setting.

+### Chrome dies with an "Aw, Snap" error when trying to download the table

+This appears to be a problem with Chrome when there are many (thousands) of genes in the table.
+We suggest using Firefox if this happens.

 # Installation

 If you do not want to use the [public Degust installation](http://www.vicbioinformatics.com/degust), you may install your own.